 The following selections are good starting points for exploring in more detail why a major in History provides the heart of a liberal arts education.

-A dozen leading historians try to answer the question, “Why Become a Historian?”
+A dozen leading historians ponder the answer to the question, “Why Become a Historian?”

 Gerald W. Schlabach, a professor of theology, lists the components that make up “A Sense of History.”